The AOA Group Long-Term Disability Income Insurance Plan - aoa

 When Coverage Begins: Your coverage will begin on the first of the month following the date your application is approved, provided you are actively-at-work full-time on the date, meet required evidence of insurability requirements and the premium is paid.
 If you are not Actively-At-Work, the insurance will not take effect until you return to full-time work for at least 10 consecutive workdays, if such day is within three months of the date insurance would otherwise have taken effect and the insured member is still eligible to obtain the insurance on that day.
 Benefits will begin on the first day of a covered total disability after completion of the applicable Waiting Period.
 Benefits will continue until the earlier of (a) the day the insured ceases to be totally disabled or (b) the end of the maximum benefit period.

-When Coverage Ends: Your coverage will end when you are no longer an AOA member or employee of a member or you are no longer at full-time work, you reach age 75, you stop paying your premiums when due, when you receive covered total disability benefits for the maximum benefit period, when you begin active duty in the armed forces, or the date the group policy ends.
+When Coverage Ends: Your coverage will end when you are no longer at full-time work, you reach age 75, you stop paying your premiums when due, when you receive covered total disability benefits for the maximum benefit period, when you begin active duty in the armed forces, or the date the group policy ends.

 Average Monthly Income means a person's average monthly wages, salaries, commissions, fees and any other amounts received by such person for personal services, including the cost of his or her fringe benefits and share of total surpluses.
 It does not include income from interest, dividends, rent, royalties, annuities, other insurance and other unearned income.